 Note: As noted above, a large portion of the reduction in GHG emissions from electricity over the past decade is due to Ontario's phase-out of coal-fired electricity generation leading to a grid carbon content reduction of nearly 75% between 2009 and 2018.
-The YMCA's electricity use was reduced by 28% between 2009 and 2019.
+The YMCA's electricity use was reduced by 24% between 2009 and 2020, and 62% between 2009 and 2021.
+The latter figure showcases how much the pandemic impacted the YMCA's electricity consumption.